 Ngurah Rai International Airport opens in new window (Denpasar; DPS)

-Taxi A taxi to Denpasar city centre takes around 30 minutes and costs IDR 70,000-90,000.
+Taxi A taxi to Bali's most popular beach towns of Kuta and Seminyak costs around IDR Rp120,000 to IDR Rp150,000 and takes around 20 minutes.
 There is a pre-paid taxi counter outside arrivals with fixed prices to destinations around the south of the island.Back to top

 When to go

 Located on the equator, Bali enjoys sunshine just about all year round, especially in the coastal areas.
 The rainy season from October to March means it tends to rain for just a few hours a day, though cloudy skies may last longer.
 Temperatures dip as you head towards the mountains of central Bali.

 Two of Bali's main festivals include the annual Kite Festival in July and the Ubud Writers Festival in October.
 And all year long, you’re likely to stumble on Balinese Hindu religious ceremonies, held to celebrate almost every aspect of life – if you’re lucky, you might even witness the famed Ngaben/Pelebon cremation ceremony, which tends to involve thousands of people.Back to top

 Aside from long-distance buses, there are no real public transport options in Bali.
 However, there are tourist shuttles, such as Kura-Kura and Perama, which operate between Bali's tourist towns.